 MIDDLE SCHOOL LIFE

-Designed to make students feel safe, supported, and engaged.
+Helping students feel safe, supported, and engaged

 Life at The Ethel Walker Middle School is rooted in community — built in and out of the classroom.